Program Verification, MSc

 - step through proofs one line at a time, similarly to a debugger, in order to modify and develop the proofs as you go along.

-- write programs that compile and run, and write specifications for these programs.
+- write specifications for your C programs.

 Tying it all together

-Coq is very expressive allowing you to reason about a wide variety of programs and theorems; Spark has support for a wide variety of interactive and automatic proof assistants giving you a lot of freedom in how you approach your verification tasks.
+Coq is very expressive allowing you to reason about a wide variety of programs and theorems; Frama-C has support for a wide variety of interactive and automatic proof assistants giving you a lot of freedom in how you approach your verification tasks.

 - Discrete Mathematics